Is it Licensed, Notifiable Non-licensed Works or Non-Licensed Works?

 Licensed Asbestos Removal Contractor(LARC)

-A licensed asbestos removal company is one that has been assessed by HSE as being competent to work with the more friable, higher risk asbestos materials.
+A licensed asbestos removal company is one that has been assessed by HSE as being competent to work with more friable, higher risk asbestos materials.
 As part of the assessment the HSE will look at:

 - Health and safety management including